Code of Conduct

-- Causing or attempting to cause damage to district property or to private property on campus.
+- Causing or attempting to cause damage to District property or to private property

-- Committing sexual harassment as defined by law or by district policies and procedures.
+- Committing sexual harassment as defined by law or by District policies and

-- Disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and persistent defiance of the authority of, or persistent abuse of, college personnel.
+- Disruptive behavior, willful disobedience, habitual profanity or vulgarity, or the open and persistent defiance of the authority of, or persistent abuse of, District personnel.

-- Cheating, plagiarism (including plagiarism in a student publication), or engaging
+- Academic misconduct such as cheating, plagiarism (including plagiarism in a student

 - The term “cheating” includes, but is not limited to:

-- Use of any unauthorized assistance in taking quizzes, tests, or examinations;
+o Use of any unauthorized assistance in taking quizzes, tests, or

 - The term “plagiarism” includes, but is not limited to, the use, by paraphrase or direct quotation, of the published or unpublished work of another person without full and clear acknowledgment.
 It also includes the unacknowledged use of materials prepared by another person or agency engaged in the buying or selling of term papers or other academic materials.